hanabi/hanabi.github.io/misc/deleted-conventions.md

 - Thus, if other urgent things are at hand, you can usually defer giving some _Fix Clue_ for a long time and hope that through ancillary information and the context of the game, the player will "naturally" figure out that the card is duplicated.
 - So if a _Fix Clue_ is given early to you, it can be strange.
 You were happily discarding, and now all of a sudden you are being fixed on a card that was just sitting in your hand and was not in danger of being misplayed.
 - This usually means that your chop suddenly became important, so the _Fix Clue_ was given early to give you a good discard and keep you occupied.
 Thus, you should permanently chop move one card.
 - This convention was deleted because it was ambiguous as to whether _Fix Clues_ were early or not.
+(It was one of the worst conventions of all time, leading to many lost games.)

 ### The Disease Bluff